 It should be noted that \cite{willman2006} presented evidence for mass segregation using ground-based photometry to compare the luminosity functions (LFs) of stars in the central and tail regions.
-Observing an excess of low luminosity stars in the tail region, they performed a KS test that showed a 68\% chance that the two stellar LFs were drawn from different populations, which was interpreted as evidence for mass segregation.
-To revisit this claim using a larger sample size and deeper photometry, the 635 {\it HST} member stars were divided into two samples by implementing similar cuts to \cite[][Fig.~4]{willman2006}: central stars within $0.5 \rell$ and outer stars beyond $0.5 \rell$.
-As carried out by \cite{willman2006}, the LF for each sample was determined and an offset value was added to the central region sample to correct for a difference in sample size and facilitate direct comparison.
-No surplus of low luminosity stars are observed in the outer stars and performing a two-sample KS test on the inner and outer sample LFs shows a $< 10\%$ probability that the two LFs were drawn from different populations, which we interpret as additional evidence that W1 is unsegregated.
-As one final check, this process was repeated for \ntot member stars from our analysis of the DEIMOS data (\S\ref{ssec:final_members}), which also show no excess of low luminosity stars at the outskirts.
+Observing an excess of low-luminosity stars in the tail region, they performed a K-S test that showed a 68\% chance that the two stellar LFs were drawn from different populations, which was interpreted as evidence for mass segregation.
+To revisit this claim using a larger sample size and deeper photometry, the 635 HST member stars were divided into two samples by implementing similar cuts to \citet[][see their Figure 4]{willman2006}: central stars within 0.5 $\rell$ and outer stars beyond 0.5 $\rell$.
+As carried out by \cite{willman2006}, the LF for each sample was determined, and an offset value was added to the central region sample to correct for a difference in sample size and facilitate direct comparison.
+No surplus of low-luminosity stars is observed in the outer stars, and performing a two-sample K-S test on the inner and outer sample LFs shows a $< 10\%$ probability that the two LFs were drawn from different populations, which we interpret as additional evidence that W1 is unsegregated.
+As one final check, this process was repeated for \ntot\ member stars from our analysis of the DEIMOS data (\S\ref{ssec:final_members}), which also show no excess of low-luminosity stars at the outskirts.
 Thus, we find no evidence for mass segregation in W1, consistent with the results of \citet{baumgardt2022}.
 This supports a dwarf galaxy classification for the system.